EddWer/rhs/README.md

 Bug #2: Issues with scaling the #logo and #hat IDs, causing them to be very large on mobile screens.
 Fixed by changing from % to vw.

+Bug #3: Hat icon and text in lower right of screen was not aligning correctly with eachother.
+Corrected this by making them list items instead.

 ## Credits